madamfun/kokoa-clone-2020/README.md

 #kokoa clone 2020 upadate

-css got so much better
+html & Css are so much fun!